microsoft/pybryt/docs/getting_started.rst

 Annotating a working example
 ----------------------------

-The first step after installing pybryt would be to create a working example for pybryt to model from.

-pybryt works by observing working reference implementations and looking for annotated types and variables in any implementation.
+PyBryt works by observing working reference implementations and looking for annotated types and variables in other implementations.
+The first step after installing PyBryt would be to create a working example to serve as a reference implementation.

-Take this example, you want students to complete a simple task of counting the number of words in a piece of text.

-You send them the signature of the function to be completed inside a Jupyter notebook:
+Let us say we want students to complete a simple task of counting the number of words in a string.
+We send them the signature of the function and ask them to complete it inside a Jupyter notebook:

 .. code-block:: python